solaris76/DelugeFirmware/docs/SEQUENCER_MODES_USER_GUIDE.md

 ## Saving & Loading Patterns

-Patterns save the **active view** - think of them like scene snapshots.
+Patterns save the **active view** like aptterns do in normal clip mode.

 ### Saving a Pattern